YosysHQ/prjtrellis/README.md

 #### [Minitests](minitests)

-There are also "minitests" which are small tests of features used to build fuzers.
+There are also "minitests" which are small tests of features used to build fuzzers.

 #### [Fuzzers](fuzzers)